n-brindise/live_expl/readme.txt

-Welcome to live_expl, the current repository for Pointwise-in-Time linear temporal logic (LTL) diagnostics on finite traces.
+Welcome to live_expl, the original repository for Pointwise-in-Time linear temporal logic (LTL) diagnostics on finite traces.

-This is the work associated with https://arxiv.org/abs/2306.13956 (pending publication in proceedings of the Conference on Decision and Control (CDC) 2023).
+This is the work associated with https://arxiv.org/abs/2306.13956

+We've migrated to a NEW repository with a cleaner implementation (and soon, actual documentation).

+In the meantime, please reach out to nbrindise@gmail.com for questions and support.